Canonical domains for coadjoint orbits: Introduction

-The real analytic diffeomorphism in (\ref{eq:duality}) is $K$-equivariant and compatible which the canonical (linear) momentum maps for the $K$-action, where $K$ is the connected integration of the fixed point set of the involution on $\gg$.
+The real analytic diffeomorphism in (\ref{eq:duality}) is $\KK$-equivariant and compatible with the canonical (linear) momentum maps for the $\KK$-action, where $\KK$ is the connected integration of the fixed point set of the involution on $\gg$.

-\end{theorem} Theorem \ref{thm:duality} describes a symplectic duality of sorts between (co)adjoint orbits of a compact Lie algebra and hyperbolic (co)adjoint orbits of non-compact real forms of the complexification of the compact Lie algebra.
-This is in analogy with the classical holomorphic duality between compact and non-compact hermitian symmetric spaces realized by the Borel embedding.